drasi-project/docs/docs/content/solution-developer/components/continuous-queries/_index.md

   elementId(i) AS IncidentId, i.severity AS IncidentSeverity, i.description AS IncidentDescription
 ```

 The `MATCH` and `WHERE` clauses of the query describe a pattern that identifies all **Employees** located in **Buildings** within **Regions** where there are active **Incidents** of **type** 'environmental' that have a **severity** level of ‘critical’ or ‘extreme’.
-This means that any combination of correctly connected nodes with the required property values should be included in the result.
+This means that any combination of correctly connected nodes with the required property values should be included in the query result.

 The `RETURN` clause of the query generates output containing the name and email address of the at risk employee and their manager, as well as details about the incident and the region in which it is located.
 This defines the schema for results generated by the Continuous Query.

-When the above Continuous Query is first run, there are no results that satisfy the query, because there are no Incidents.
+When the above Continuous Query is first run, there are no results that satisfy the query, because there are no Incidents in the data.
 But as soon as an extreme severity Forest Fire **Incident** in Southern California is added to the database, as follows:

 ![Incident Added](incident-alerting-graph-with-incident.png)

-The query would generate the following output showing that two records (for employees Bob and Claire) now meet the query criteria and have been **added** to the query result:
+The query would generate the following output showing that two records (for employees **Bob** and **Claire**) now meet the query criteria and have been **added** to the query result:

 ```
 {